-Universal Studios Florida welcomed around 10 million guests a year and opened on June 7, 1990.
+Universal Studios Florida welcomed around 10 million guests annually and opened on June 7, 1990.
 It was the first theme park to open at Universal Orlando Resort & opened shortly after Hollywood Studios.

 The park’s theme is the entertainment industry.
 Attractions are mainly based on popular films or television shows.

-Universal Studios Florida features 7 areas/lands plus a lagoon.
+Universal Studios Florida features seven areas/lands plus a lagoon.

 The Wizarding World of Harry Potter – Diagon Alley

 In July 2014, The Wizarding World of Harry Potter – Diagon Alley opened in Universal Studios.
-The area features two big attractions, but take your time as the rides are only part of the experience.
+The area has two big attractions, but take your time, as the rides are only part of the experience.
 The shops and dining options add to the fun.
 Plus, don’t forget to turn into Knockturn Alley.

-- Harry Potter and the Escape from Gringotts an amazing 4D coaster but perhaps the highlight is walking through Gringotts itself.
+- Harry Potter and the Escape from Gringotts is an amazing 4D coaster, but perhaps the highlight is walking through Gringotts.

-yourway.
-To ride the Hogwarts Express, you must have a theme park ticket that allows admission to both parks
+- Hogwarts Express takes you to Islands of Adventure, but there is plenty to see on your way.
+To ride the Hogwarts Express, you must have a theme park ticket that allows admission to both parks.

-- TRANSFORMERS: The Ride-3D is an impressive simulator but I have no idea what is going on!
+- TRANSFORMERS: The Ride-3D is an impressive simulator, but I don’t know what is happening!

-- Hollywood Rip Ride Rockit I am going to admit this is the one ride in Orlando I am scared of riding!
-The vertical climb puts me off riding.
+- Hollywood Rip Ride Rockit I will admit this is the one ride in Orlando I am scared of riding!
+The vertical climb puts me off from riding.

-- Despicable Me Minion Mayhem silly simulator attraction which is no longer in 3D.
+- Despicable Me Minion Mayhem is a silly simulator attraction that is no longer in 3D.

 - Revenge of the Mummy a terrifying dark coaster with some awesome effects.